laughlin/MvcKickstart/README.md

 Questions
 -----------------
 Please have a look at the [wiki](https://github.com/laughlin/MvcKickstart/wiki).
-If you have a question about something that isn't in the wiki, please feel free to submit an [issue](https://github.com/laughlin/MvcKickstart/issues) and I'll do my best to provide an answer.
+If you have a question about something that isn't in the wiki, please feel free to submit an [issue](https://github.com/laughlin/MvcKickstart/issues) and we'll do our best to provide an answer.